 - Black pepper

-Although here the bacon flavor is dominant enough, you won’t really need to anything else to make this brussels sprouts recipe tasty.
+Although here the bacon flavor is dominant enough, you won’t really need anything else to make this brussels sprouts recipe tasty.

-How to Make Bacon Brussel Sprouts Crispy
+How to Make baked crispy Bacon Brussel Sprouts

-Because, in order to get that crispy and charred edges, we will need to have the bigger surface touch the hot sizzling pan.
+This is because, in order to get that crispy and charred edges, we will need to have the bigger surface touch the hot sizzling pan.

 How to Serve Brussel Sprouts

 This healthy veggie recipe is packed with nutrients and so delicious.
-It will for sure become your kitchen staple and please the whole family.
+It will for sure become your kitchen staple and make the whole family happy!

-- 1 lb brussel sprouts
+- 1 lb Brussels sprouts

-- 4-5 strips bacon
+- 4-5 strips of bacon